Stably Embedded Pairs of Ordered Abelian Groups: Towards a characterisation of stable embeddedness

-\begin{notation} The property (UR) will be assumed for most of the remaining of the paper.
-In order to simplify the notation, if $G$ satisfies (UR), we will drop the exponent $r$ and write $V_g, C_g, \Gamma$ and $\val$ instead of $V_g^r, C_g^r, \Gamma^r$ and $\val^r$, respectively. \end{notation}
+\begin{Notation} The property (UR) will be assumed for most of the remainder of the paper.
+In order to simplify the notation, if $G$ satisfies (UR), we will drop the exponent $r$ and write $V_g, C_g, \Gamma$ and $\val$ instead of $V_g^r, C_g^r, \Gamma^r$ and $\val^r$, respectively. \end{Notation}

-In the same way that an ordered abelian group $G$ is regular if and only if it is elementarily equivalent to an archimedean group, we will see, under some additional hypothesis, that $G$ satisfies (UR) if and only if it is elementarily equivalent to a group satisfying (U).
+In the same way that an ordered abelian group $G$ is regular if and only if it is elementarily equivalent to an archimedean one, we will see, under some additional hypothesis, that $G$ satisfies (UR) if and only if it is elementarily equivalent to an ordered abelian group satisfying (U).

 \begin{remark} Assume $G$ satisfies (UR) and let $\val$ be the regular valuation.
 Then the induced $m$-valuation (as defined for arbitrary valued groups in Definition~\ref{DefinitionmValuation}) $\val^m$ can be identified with $\mathfrak{s}_m$.
 Indeed for $a\in G$, $V^m_a:=\{x\in G \ \vert \ \forall \ g\in G, \ \val(x)>\val(a+mg)\} = \bigcap_{c\in a+mG}V_c$ is a convex subgroup not intersecting $a+mG$, and therefore it is a subgroup of $G_{\mathfrak{s}_m(a)}$.
 If $c\in a+mG$, then $c\notin G_{\mathfrak{s}_m(a)}$ and $G_{\mathfrak{s}_m(a)} \subseteq V_c$ (since $G_{\mathfrak{s}_m(a)}$ is an intersection of $V_b$'s not containing $c$, and $V_c$ is the largest $V_b$ not containing $c$ ).
 We get this other inclusion: $G_{\mathfrak{s}_m(a)}\subseteq V^m_a$. \end{remark}